Guide to 5G

 It won't replace these, but instead will be another 'layer' on top which runs at much higher and faster frequencies.
 This means more information can be carried, enabling it to deliver lightning-fast speeds.
 EE – the first network to launch its services in the UK – promises it will offer 'a near-instant connection'.

-As you will see from this guide, 5G has limited availability and is very expensive, so if you're on lookout for a new phone or Sim, you will probably instead want to see our Cheap Mobiles, Cheap iPhone, Cheap Samsung or our Best Sim only guides.
+As you will see from this guide, 5G has limited availability and is very expensive, so if you're on the lookout for a new phone or Sim, you will probably instead want to use our Cheap Mobile Finder to compare 50+ retailers and resellers to find your top deal.
+Also see our Cheap Mobiles, Cheap iPhone, Cheap Samsung and Best Sim only guides.